mahesh-yadav/javascript-project-setup/README.md

 # javascript-project-setup

-Creates a basic javascript project setup with http-server
+Creates a basic javascript project setup with lite-server